- Identify methods for making family members feel welcome within their child’s program.

 The family conference is a great way to strengthen the family partnership.
 It gives family members personal attention and allows them to freely discuss their child’s development, progress, difficulties or successes.
 A positive family conference will create a bond between you and the family members, which may make the family feel comfortable in discussing their child in the future.

 If appropriate, invite the child to be a part of the conference.
 Sometimes, having the child present will give you a better understanding of the family dynamic.
-It will also make the child feel responsible for their own actions and give them more ownership over the situation.
+It will also make the child feel responsible for their own actions and give them more ownership and understanding over the situation.

 Finding the “Right” Time to Communicate with Families

 Although communication with families should be ongoing throughout the year, you should understand the appropriate times for certain conversations with families.
 For example, imagine you are having discipline problems with a child.
 You might feel it is appropriate to discuss this at pick-up time with the family.
 This approach, however, almost guarantees that the parent will shut down the conversation.
 He or she is tired and unprepared for the discussion.
 You should plan ahead for difficult conversations: how will this conversation be planned?
 Where and when is it best to occur?
 Who will be involved?
-When you need to discuss serious issues with families, a formal discussion should be scheduled with your trainer, lead, or supervisor.
+When you need to discuss serious issues with families, a formal discussion should be scheduled with your trainer, leader, or supervisor.
 This will maximize the likelihood that all parties will be satisfied with the outcome.
-Parent will feel respected and able to prepare in an environment that focuses on outcomes and collaboration.
+The parent will feel respected and able to prepare in an environment that focuses on outcomes and collaboration.
 This kind of outcome cannot occur at the end of the day during pick up.
 See the handout, Sharing Concerns with Families, for additional ideas and resources.

 Creative Communication Methods